UMAprotocol/docs/docs/tutorials/mint-farm-yusd-btc.md

 ![connect](/docs/tutorials/emp_connect.png)

-Then, select the `yUSD` contract from the dropdown immediately underneath the header (above the tabs).
+Then, select the `yUSDBTC` contract from the dropdown immediately underneath the header (above the tabs).

 ![select EMP](/docs/tutorials/emp_select.png)